Best Luxury Strollers of 2026, Tested & Reviewed

 baby jogger city select 2 stroller

 Baby Jogger makes a beautiful line of strollers, and the City Select 2 is one of their highest quality and most versatile models.
 Most similar to the Vista V2, the City Select LUX allows for over 20 different seating combinations, extending from a single stroller to a double stroller that can be used with an infant car seat, toddler seat, and/or bassinet.
-When you first check out this stroller you'll realize that the price is a bit lower than most other luxury strollers, coming in at about $600.
-However, if you want to add the bassinet attachment or a second seat, you'll be paying another $150-200, and a universal car seat adapter is another $60.
-Add it all together and you're looking at about $1000, putting it right on par with the UPPAbaby Vista V2 for costs and features.
+When you first check out this stroller you'll realize that the price is a bit lower than most other luxury strollers.
+However, if you want to add the bassinet attachment or a second seat, you'll be paying another couple hundred dollars, and a universal car seat adapter adds a bit more.
+Add it all together and it's right on par with the UPPAbaby Vista V2 for costs and features.
 We love the City Select LUX and think it offers excellent features and versatility.
 Starting with the toddler seat (6+ months), it has multiple recline positions and a lay-flat capability.
 It can also be reversed to forward-face or rear-face and has a very large extendable canopy.
 The seat itself is comfortable and well-suited for normal-sized kids (not too tall or heavy); the 5-point harness height requires rethreading from the rear for adjustment.

 The separately purchased bassinet attachment is also comfortable, easy to attach/detach, and has a nice canopy (though nowhere near as large as the Vista!).
 The stroller itself has some unique features: the wheels are no-flat rubber (foam filled) and large diameter (8" front, 12" rear), which is helpful for bumpier terrain.
 The suspension system also helps absorb impacts, and we loved the hand brake that can be used both as a parking brake and also a brake to help you slow down.
 The adjustable handlebar height is good for shorter and taller parents, and the storage basket is very large.
 Folding isn't quite as smooth and simple as with some others, but it gets the job done - usually with two hands to help.
 The weight is similar to others, at about 30 pounds, and it supports children up to 45 pounds (a bit lower than others) per seat.
 Speaking of which, we found the toddler seat to be a bit limited in height for taller kids and limited in width for chunky monkeys.
 Ride quality is excellent, maneuverability is decent (but not as great as the Mixx or Fox), and we think it definitely looks fantastic!
 Overall, we think the City Select LUX makes an excellent addition to this list and we think it's an awesome option.
 In comparison to the similarly priced and featured UPPAbaby Vista V2, we think it's definitely a second choice, but if you prefer the look we say definitely go for it!
 Interested?
 You can check out the Baby Jogger City Select 2 Stroller here.